Yashq511/SQL_Asset2/README.md

 🎯 What I Learned:
-How to insert, update, delete records in SQL
+How to insert, update, delete records in SQL,

-How to apply data validation using constraints
+How to apply data validation using constraints,

-How to handle missing values and apply default values How to maintain clean and consistent data in a database
+How to handle missing values and apply default values,

+How to maintain clean and consistent data in a database.

 🔨Tools